The-101-project/Lock_In_Amplifier_Review/readme.md

 # LockInAmplifierReview

 Review on Lock In Amplifier Technology in order to design a LIA PCB.
-This review had [started](http://www.emboxit.net/niwiki/doku.php?id=lock_in_amplifier) focusing on Analog LIA based on older and newest Analog Devices ICs, and discrete ICs implementations.
-In year 2021 the focus is changed to FPGA implementations
+This review had started [in my niwiki](http://www.emboxit.net/niwiki/doku.php?id=lock_in_amplifier) targeting a LIA design to be used up to 10 MHz, focusing on Analog LIA technology, based on older and newest Analog Devices ICs, and if possible to discrete ICs implementations.
+ In year 2021/2022 the focus is changing to FPGA implementations

 ## Oscilloscope Lock In